-To make their discovery, researchers analyzed the data of 188 autistic patients (average age, 13 years old) who participated in a two-year long medical cannabis treatment plan.
-Most patients were on a relatively aggressive dosing strategy, consuming approximately 60 milligrams of total cannabinoids (20 parts CBD, 1 part THC) three times per day.
+The researchers, led by Lihi Bar-Lev Schleider and Raphael Mechoulam, analyzed the data of 188 autistic patients (average age 13 years old) who participated in a two-year medical cannabis treatment plan.
+Most patients were on a relatively aggressive dosing strategy, consuming approximately 60 milligrams of total cannabinoids (20:1 CBD to THC) three times per day.

 What kind of improvements?
 When dosed on high-strength, high-CBD cannabis oil, pediatric patients became more independent.
 They were able to shower on their own and dress themselves.
 Nearly 25% of patients also began sleeping better.
 Episodes of restlessness and rage, two trademark behavioral symptoms of autism, were also greatly improved.

-The vast majority of these improvements (approximately 95%) came within the first month of the six-month-long treatment protocol, implying that it doesn’t take long for cannabis to counteract autism — or to fully kick in.
+The vast majority of these improvements (approximately 95%) came within the first month of the treatment protocol, suggesting that it doesn’t take long for cannabis to begin working.

-There’s only one real caveat to this particular study: it included no control group.
+The study, however, has a major caveat: it included no control group.
 The study’s authors were left to conclude that “therefore no causality between cannabis therapy and improvement in patients’ wellbeing can be established.”
-But one can’t deny that a very positive correlation is there — and future studies with control groups will likely find more.

 There are several key points to be gleaned here, the largest being that medical cannabis dosing for new patients is very individualized.

 For this reason, starting low and going slow is probably the best general dosing strategy.
 Dosages used in the study’s medical program were ”increased gradually for each patient depending on the effect of the cannabis oil. […] Finding [the] optimal dose could take up to two months and dosage range is wide.”

 Another major point: medical cannabis may help with social interaction, even for those without autism.
 Endocannabinoids may mediate oxytocin-driven social reward increasing sociability.